LarsMans64/Kogel-Numbers/README.md

 ### A what?

-A Kogel number is a number which value indicates its own place in another number like π.
+A Kogel number is a number which value indicates its own position in another number like π.
 For example, in the number 2.67042, 4 is a Kogel number because it's the fourth digit.

 ### Output